 The couple had four children.
 Robert Todd Lincoln was born in 1843 and Edward Baker Lincoln (Eddie) in 1846.
 Edward died on February 1, 1850, in Springfield, probably of tuberculosis.
 “Willie” Lincoln was born on December 21, 1850, and died of a fever on February 20, 1862.
 The Lincolns’ fourth son, Thomas “Tad” Lincoln, was born on April 4, 1853, and died of heart failure at the age of 18 on July 16, 1871.
 Robert was the only child to live to adulthood and have children.

 On November 6, 1860, Lincoln was elected the 16th president of the United States, beating Douglas, Breckinridge, and Bell.
 He was the first president from the Republican Party.

 On June 19, 1862, endorsed by Lincoln, Congress passed an act banning slavery on all federal territory.
 Lincoln drafted the Emancipation Proclamation.
 In it, he stated that “as a fit and necessary military measure, on January 1, 1863, all persons held as slaves in the Confederate states will thenceforward, and forever, be free”.
 The Emancipation Proclamation, issued on September 22, 1862, and put into effect on January 1, 1863.

-President Lincoln was assassinated by John Wilkes Booth on Good Friday, April 14, 1865, while attending a play at Ford’s Theatre as the American Civil War was drawing to a close.
+As we know, President Lincoln was assassinated by John Wilkes Booth on Good Friday, April 14, 1865, while attending a play at Ford’s Theatre as the American Civil War was drawing to a close.
 The assassination occurred five days after the surrender of Robert E. Lee and the Confederate Army of Northern Virginia.
 Lincoln died at 7:22 a.m. on April 15.

 In surveys of U.S. scholars ranking presidents conducted since the 1940s, Lincoln is consistently ranked in the top three, often as number one.